neuecc/UniRx/README.md

 PresenterBase has three phases.

-1. In Awake - Resolve parent-child dependency using Children proeperty.
+1. In Awake - Resolve parent-child dependency using Children property
-2. In Start - Perent to Children, propagete value phase.
+2. In Start - Perent to Children, propagate value phase
-3. In Start - Children to Parent, initialize phase.
+3. In Start - Children to Parent, initialization phase

 ![](StoreDocument/presenterbase_steps.gif)

-Yellow is `Awake`, order is indeterminate.
-Green is `BeforeInitialize` phase, its parent -> child.
-Red is `Initialize` phase, its child -> parent.
-This sample, you can see `Sample14_PresenterBase`.
+Yellow is `Awake`, the order is indeterminate.
+Green is the `BeforeInitialize` phase, it goes parent -> child.
+Red is the `Initialize` phase, it goes child -> parent.
+See `Sample14_PresenterBase` for this example's code.

-If you create `PresenterBase` dynamically for example from Prefab, you can call `ForceInitialize(argument)` after instantiate.
+If you create `PresenterBase` dynamically (e.g. from a prefab) you can call `ForceInitialize(argument)` after instantiation.

 Visual Studio Analyzer
 ---